 Additionally, both Inventables and Carbide 3D have uploaded dedicated videos to make the assembly process easy for you.

 The shipping boxes of both CNC routers are well-labeled and come with essential tools for assembly.

 The X-Carve Pro can be assembled quicker and is much easier to assemble as well.

 Winner: X-Carve Pro

-Both Inventables and Carbide 3D have an active online community forum to discuss all your queries and to get peer support.
+Both Inventables and Carbide 3D has an active online community forum to discuss all your queries and to get peer support.